 Why wait when your life is running out?

 A friend of mine, when his mother passed away his dad remarried within about 6 months.
-They were in their 80’s and although it seemed a bit shocking to some, the fact was he was very happy with his first wife and their marriage.
+They were in both in their 80’s and although it seemed a bit rushed some were quite shocked.
+The truth was he was very happy with his first wife and their marriage, he enjoyed being married and having a companion.
 At his age time was running out and he didn’t want to end up alone, so why wait?
-He wanted to have that way of life again and found someone that wanted the same thing.
+He wanted to continue to have a companion and that way of life again, fortunately he found someone that wanted the same thing.